ckonig/codechallenge/README.md

 - Find out how to deal with environment config and secrets.
 It's unacceptable to keep secrets under version control.

-## Choices & Revisions
+## Choices and Revisions

 ### Laravel / Laradock

 I chose to use Laravel framework, because it's a good real-world way to learn working with this framework.
 Using Laradock as an out-of-the-box solution combining Docker and Laravel seemed like a great time-saver to get started.

-Eventually, the overhead of laradock was removed, and the app was reduced to its necessary dependencies and configurations.
+Eventually, much of laradock's overhead was removed, and the app was reduced to its necessary dependencies and configurations.

 ### MailJet & Sendgrid connectors